japaneseTemmie/MusicBot.py-2.0/README.md

       Minimum `100mbps DL`/`10mbps UL` for personal use, `1Gbps+ DL`/`~500mbps+ UL` for a moderate amount of guilds

+      Note: Very slow connections will cause the bot to respond to commands with huge delays, causing bugs that will otherwise not happen.

   - A system with lots of RAM (>= 32GB).

       The bot caches role and playlist files extensively for faster lookup and lower disk activity at the expense of using more RAM.